noahehall/theBookOfNoah/0current/frontendtech_accessibility.md

    * + return false from your event handler to stop propagation
    * + use `stopPropagation` or `stopImmediatePropagation` or whatever it is *
+   * avoid using `tabindex` > 0
+   * + makes it diffiulct for assistive technologies to navigate & operate page content
+   * + instead structure the document source with elements in a logical sequence *
    * UX
    * +`keyboard` and `mouse` should offer the same experience
    * ++ thus duplicate logic across `keypress` and `click` handlers